Our Mission

 Businesses making millions within the Muslim community have an obligation to combat Islamophobia and prove that they are not engaged in anti-Muslim prejudice, hate, and discrimination.

 Like US laws, the burden of proof must rest on the shoulders of the business community.
+This is a campaign for accountability, not a boycott.

 We wish to achieve these objectives through global alliances and collaboration of international and regional organizations, human rights organizations, news media, influencers, and opinion leaders worldwide to increase awareness about combating Islamophobia.